Britney Spears' Conservatorship Terminated After 13 Years - E! Online

 Los Angeles County Superior Court Judge Brenda Penny announced the termination of the conservatorship on Friday, Nov.
 12. Both the conservatorship of the estate and person are ending.
 Britney did not attend the hearing, where E!
 News was present.

+No medical evaluation will be needed and all parties consented to the decision.
+The judge gave two procedural conditions relating to the financial handover from the current conservator of her estate, which will be addressed in a hearing on Dec.
+8. They do not impede today's decision.

+Following the hearing, Britney's attorney, Mathew Rosengart, spoke outside the courthouse to explain how the conditions that will be addressed next month: "What that means is we have set up a financial safety net for Britney, in terms of a new trust.
+All of the assets that are outside of the existing trust will be transferred by the existing conservator of the estate… into that trust."

-The move comes weeks after Britney's attorney, Mathew Rosengart, reiterated in an Oct.
+The move comes weeks after her attorney reiterated in an Oct.
 28 court filing that "the time has come for Ms. Spears's freedom."

 "Ms. Spears has made her wishes known about ending the conservatorship she has endured for so long and she has pleaded with the Court to 'let her have her life back,' without an evaluation, recently attending two Court hearings and asking this Court directly to end the conservatorship," he wrote in the documents.
 "It is respectfully submitted—with the consent of all parties—that the time has come."